-Alignment with Guiding Documents Dare to Discover Values: to provide an intellectually superior educational environment; integrity, fairness, and principles of ethical conduct built on the foundation of academic freedom, open inquiry, and the pursuit of truth.
-Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section numbers) 1.
-Post-Secondary Learning Act (PSLA) : The PSLA gives GFC responsibility, subject to the authority of the Board of Governors, over academic affairs.
+Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section numbers)

+- 1. Post-Secondary Learning Act (PSLA): The PSLA gives GFC responsibility, subject to the authority of the Board of Governors, over academic affairs.
 Further, the PSLA gives the Board of Governors authority over certain admission requirements and rules respecting enrolment.
-The Board has delegated its authority over admissions requirements and rules respecting enrolment to GFC and the GFC ASC (Academic Standards Committee).
-(Sections 26(1), 60(1)(c) and (d)).
-2. PSLA : The PSLA gives Faculty Councils power to "provide for the admission of students to the faculty" (29(1)(c)).
-3. UAPPOL Admissions Policy : "Admission to the University of Alberta is based on documented academic criteria established by individual Faculties and approved by GFC.
+The Board has delegated its authority over admissions requirements and rules respecting enrolment to GFC and the GFC ASC.
+(Sections 26(1), 60(1)(c) and (d)). - 2.
+PSLA: The PSLA gives GFC responsibility, subject to the authority of the Board of Governors, over academic affairs (Section 26(1)) and provides that GFC may make recommendations to the Board of Governors on a number of matters including the budget, academic planning, and related matters (Section 26(1)(o)).
+GFC has thus established an Academic Planning Committee (GFC APC), as set out in the GFC APC Bylaws. - 3.
+UAPPOL Admissions Policy: "Admission to the University of Alberta is based on documented academic criteria established by individual Faculties and approved by GFC.
 This criteria may be defined in areas such as subject requirements, minimum entrance averages, and language proficiency requirements.
-In addition to academic requirements for admission, GFC authorizes each Faculty to establish such other reasonable criteria for admission of applicants as the Faculty may consider appropriate to its programs of study, subject to the approval of GFC (e.g. interview, audition, portfolio, etc.) The admission requirements for any Faculty will be those approved by GFC as set forth in the current edition of the University Calendar .
-In addition to the admission requirements, selection criteria for quota programs, where they exist, will also be published in the current edition of the University Calendar .
+In addition to academic requirements for admission, GFC authorizes each Faculty to establish such other reasonable criteria for admission of applicants as the Faculty may consider appropriate to its programs of study, subject to the approval of GFC (e.g. interview, audition, portfolio, etc.) The admission requirements for any Faculty will be those approved by GFC as set forth in the current edition of the University Calendar.
+In addition to the admission requirements, selection criteria for quota programs, where they exist, will also be published in the current edition of the University Calendar.
 The responsibility for admission decisions will be vested in the Faculty Admission Committees or in the Deans of the respective Faculties, as the councils of such Faculties will determine."

-4. UAPPOL Admissions Procedure:
+4. UAPPOL Admissions Procedure: "PROCEDURE